This post may contain affiliate links. Please read my affiliate policy for more information.

 You’ve been through an incredible amount of pain and your brain has been going nonstop as you try to absorb your new way of life.
 Exhaustion beats you down daily.
 The only way to beat exhaustion back is to rest.

 Notice I didn’t say sleep.
 I said rest.
-If you can sleep, great, but I know how elusive sleep can be during your most intense greif episodes.
+If you can sleep, great, but I know how elusive sleep can be during your most intense grief episodes.
 So if sleep eludes you, simply resting during the day can do wonders for your exhausted brain.
-When you’re dealing with managing widow brain, if you can only carve out five minutes a day it’s better than nothing.
+When you’re dealing with managing widow brain, if you can only carve out five minutes a day, it’s better than nothing.

 Make time to do something like: